 I am interested in the development of children's reasoning about social subversion and moral resistance.
 My research is focused on the coordination of children's social and moral judgments, with an emphasis on opposition and resistance.
 I study ways children attempt to counter inequalities with overt and covert activities aimed at changing and subverting social practices that favor those in positions of power.

 My research explores the ways in which issues of justice, personal autonomy, authority, and social conventions become increasingly coordinated and integrated in children’s social and moral decisions and action.
 I employ the framework of social domain theory, a constructive, social-cognitive, and domain-specific approach to understand the development of social knowledge.
 I am interested in how children and adolescents understand and coordinate competing social concerns, especially moral matters (issues pertaining to others' welfare, fairness, and rights), social conventions (arbitrary, culturally variable rules and norms) and psychological issues (personal jurisdiction).

 Currently, I am studying the ways children and adolescents reason about and resolve situations involving social and moral conflict, and how they evaluate and coordinate the salient features of those situations in executing their judgments.
 Using clinical interviews, naturalistic observation, and survey methods, I have focused on children’s reasoning and behaviors related to honesty and deception, and the ways children make judgments about deception as a means of advancing their interests and moral priorities.

-Child Development; Lifespan Development; Social Development; Moral Development; Introduction to Psychology; and lab courses in developmental research methods
+Child Development; Lifespan Development; The Psychology of Deception; Moral Development; Introduction to Psychology; and lab courses in developmental research methods

 Sailing; Windsurfing; Fly fishing; Wait-Wait...Don't Tell Me!; XC Skiing Vermont